 But no, I'm a complete fucking idiot, and decided to waste my time.

 So now I'm wasting my time writing this.
 Enjoy the ride if you can.

-According to some fans of the show, if I don’t go into exaggerated detail I have no argument and I’m a baiter; expect this to be very long.
+Reminder: if I don’t go into exaggerated detail, I have no argument and I’m a baiter; expect this to be very long.